Who develops eating disorders? Do eating disorders affect certain types of people?

-Women tend to be more likely to develop eating disorders than men, but both sexes can develop them.
+Women tend to be more likely to develop eating disorders than men, but eating disorders affect all genders.
 13% of women over the age of 50 have symptoms of an eating disorder.

 Are comorbid mood disorders related to eating disorders?

 30-50% of individuals with Anorexia Nervosa, nearly half of those with Bulimia Nervosa, and nearly half of those with Binge Eating Disorder have a comorbid mood disorder.